boldingd/WindowedProgramming/sec basics/basic widgets.md

 Properties
 ----------

 Finally, many widgets also have *properties*.
 Properties, as the name implies, are aspects of given widgets that we can adjust to alter the behavior or display of an individual widget.
 (One might consider the events that a widget possesses to be special properties, and some 'kits do treat them this way.)
+A check-box widget might have a *checked* property, which will tell us whether it is currently *checked* or *unchecked*.

 Recall that any given widget will typically inherit from a `BasicWidget` base class; some might inherit from several intermediate classes along the way.
 A Button widget might inherit from a `Clickable` class, which might itself inherit from a `FixedSizeWidget` class.
 Each one of these classes might potentially include properties that their descendant classes might inherit.
 Because of this, some properties will be common to all widgets, while others will be specific to a certain widget class.